EEN421/EEN421.github.io/_posts/2023-05-15-Cost-Optimization-Part-2.md

 # Plug Rates into KQL Queries to Calculate Costs

 You can now plug in the above rates to confidently calculate either the Sentinel or LAW cost of say, a [table](https://github.com/EEN421/KQL-Queries/blob/Main/Cost%20of%20a%20Table.kql) or an [EventID](https://github.com/EEN421/KQL-Queries/blob/Main/Cost%20of%20EventID.kql) etc.
-Here's an example query breakdown that uses the custom rate we calculated earlier to calculate the ingest cost of the SecurityEvent table (you can swap out SecurityEvent and aplpy this to other tables to see what else you're spending your money on):
+Here's an example query breakdown that uses the custom rate we calculated earlier to calculate the ingest cost of the SecurityEvent table (you can swap out SecurityEvent and apply this to other tables to see what else you're spending your money on):

 ```sql
 let rate = 3.96;                            //<-- Effective Cost per GB